 I’ll let you in on a little secret

 Here’s the secret I learned after a year of taking her passive aggressiveness and being worried about what she thought of me: I don’t need her to like me.
 In fact, I don’t need her for pretty much anything.
 If anyone needs anyone in the mother-in-law/daughter-in-law relationship, it’s the MIL that needs the DIL.

-So my tip to mother-in-laws: Be nice to your daughter-in-laws.
+So my tip to mothers-in-law: Be nice to your daughters-in-law.
 You need us more than we need you.

 Do you have a meddling mother-in-law?
 Any tips or advice you can give?